Jonathan813/Bellevue-University-Masters-Projects/README.md

-# Repository of data scienceprojects
+# Repository of data science projects
 Please click on any project to learn more.